gentics/gentics-ui-core/README.md

 # Gentics UI Core

-This is the common core framework for the Gentics CMS and Mesh UI apps.
+This is the common core framework for the Gentics CMS and Mesh UI, and other Angular applications.

 ## Using ui-core in a project